rikkarth/dummy-api/README.md

 # Dummy API
-This API heavily uses and is based on dummyjson.com API
+This API uses dummyjson.com API

 ## For quick use